-Assistant Professor; Associate Residency Program Director, Pathology
+Assistant Professor of Pathology; Associate Residency Program Director, Pathology

 Pathology Clinical Faculty